 In fact the Dutch authorities knew about the summary executions and by the ‘emergency jurisdiction’ it was even legitimized.
 Also described by historian William IJzereef in his book ‘The South Sulawesi affair’.
 The summary executions even continued after Westerling left the area in February 1947.
 Numbers from the research by Enthoven show that it happened until July 1947 without any intervention of the Dutch authorities.
 Derailments of violence as the beheading of the body of Abubakar took place in a time when the Dutch colonial authorities turned a blind eye in South Sulawesi.

 The son of Abubakar Malik (72), who was at the time of the beheading five years old, contacted Jeffry Pondaag after he has read in the local newspaper about several lawsuits that were won by the Committee, after which a dozen widows has received compensation.
 The first question Pondaag asked Malik is whether the beheading of his father is mentioned in descriptions and whether there are witnesses who can confirm this.
 The chairman of the Committee knows that lawyer Liesbeth Zegveld has more chance of success if there is something written on paper.
-Pondaag comes up with the idea to send an illustrator to the witnesses, so he can make a sketch of the event.
+Pondaag came up with the idea to send an illustrator to the witnesses, so he can make a sketch of the event.

 Grandson Ricky is responsible for the correspondence by mail because his father Malik has no Internet.
 Besides the testimonies, Pondaag receives in the course of the past months several copies of Indonesian books and newspaper articles that mention the murder of Abubakar.
 There is even a portrait from 1940.